iowi479/informationvisualization/assignment_07.md

     - Select: The user is actively selecting a region of interest and the chart is zoomed in.
         The user seelected a area of interest to focus on.

+        Should be abstract/elaborate because we get more details of the selected area.

 - Interaction 2: After zooming in, the user clicks on the hand button and pans the chart to the left by dragging the scene with the mouse pointer (see Figure 1, right)
     - Explore: The user is exploring different parts of the data by panning around.
         Only a part is shown because the dataset is too large to fit on the screen reasonably.
+        Panning doesnt change the scale.
+        WE dont change representation

 ## Task 3 k-D Tree [Points: 6]